 Entering Jamaica by Air

-Pets must enter Jamaica through Kingston only, will be examined by a veterinary official, and must be free of evidence of disease communicable to humans.
+Pets must enter Jamaica as checked baggage or air cargo through Kingston except by authorized under law by the Chief Veterinary Officer.
+Pets not arriving during normal business hours (8:30AM - 5:00PM Monday - Thursday and 8:30AM - 4:00PM Friday) or on weekends or holidays will incur extra fees.
+Your pet will be examined by a veterinary official, and must be free of evidence of disease communicable to humans.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Puppies and Kittens